telerik/maui-docs/controls/datapager/display-mode.md

 DataPager gives you the option to customize the default way how the elements in the pager are arranged by using the `AdaptiveDisplayModes` property.

-* `AdaptiveDisplayModes` (`IList<DataPagerDisplayMode>`)&mdash;Specifies a list of desired combinations of elements that should be displayed.
-The actual elements that are displayed are the result of this property.
+* `AdaptiveDisplayModes` (`IList<DataPagerDisplayMode>`)&mdash;Specifies a list of desired combinations of elements which should be displayed.
+The elements that are displayed are the result of this property.

 **Example with `AdaptiveDisplayModes`**